Fraud Blocker

-Domestic Violence Diversion Programs in Mesa
+Domestic Violence Diversion Programs In Mesa

 A conviction for domestic violence can result in serious penalties and a criminal record that impacts the rest of a person’s life.
 In addition, a domestic violence offense, even if it is misdemeanor, makes you a prohibited possessor of firearms.
 It strips you of your Second Amendment rights.
 However, if you are facing these charges, you may have options for alternative sentencing that can avoid all of these consequences.